 The real beauty of the gin toddy is how the botanicals of a great gin like Tanqueray open up when the hot water hits them.
 It is so aromatic that there is no need for tea in this toddy and it is easy to mix up in just a matter of minutes.

 Garnish with a cinnamon stick.
+Serve and enjoy.

 As with any hot toddy, it's best to customize the accent ingredients to suit your personal taste and the liquor you pour.
 Feel free to adjust both the lemon and sugar as needed.
 Begin with just a little of each, take a sip, and stir in more if as you see fit.